 Summer Assistant (SA) Position Description

 Summer Assistants (SA) are an integral part of University Housing and Dining Services (UHDS) summer operations.
 They are the live-in staff members who have the most direct and constant contact with summer guests and students.
 SAs are assigned to a residence hall floor of up to 80 guests OR students.
 They are the front-line customer staff for conference and summer school housing.
 An SA’s primary responsibility is to act as a facilitator for this residence hall community, and to enhance the social, educational, spiritual, intellectual, physical, vocational, cultural and environmental development of each of the residents and all guests of the building.
 Summer Assistants will also assist UHDS with summer operations such as camps and conferences or summer orientation.
 SAs will present a positive image of Western Illinois University by having a pleasant demeanor, helpful disposition, a responsive attitude, and a professional appearance.
-The SA is responsible to and supported by the Assistant Conference Coordinator, who in turn reports to the Conference Coordinator.
+The SA is responsible to and supported by the Conference Services & Housing Operations Graduate Assistant who in turn reports to the Assistant Director of Residential Facilities.

 - As a SA, you are expected to be in good academic standing and to maintain minimum semester and cumulative grade point averages of 2.40.
 Must be pre-registered for Fall semester if not enrolled for summer.